 Not only motorcycles, but Kalashnikov also tried its hands in electric cars.
 In 2018, the Russian company showcased an all-electric Kalashnikov CV-1 at an event in Moscow, which was touted as Russia’s answer to the Tesla electric car.
 This EV was claimed to have a range of 350 km on a single charge from a 90 kWh battery pack.
-The EV was claimed to be capable of accelerating 0-100 kmph in around 6 seconds, but little has been reported on the car since.
+It was then said that the EV was capable of accelerating 0-100 km/h in around 6 seconds, but little has been reported on the car since.

 Andrew Agapoff checks out the Russian electric bike